punker76/MahApps.Metro.SimpleChildWindow/README.md

 A simple child window for [MahApps.Metro](https://github.com/MahApps/MahApps.Metro).
 Yes, this means you need `MahApps.Metro` to use this control.

-The dll contains the `ChildWindow` and a helper class `ChildWindowManager`.
+The [NuGet](https://www.nuget.org/packages/MahApps.Metro.SimpleChildWindow) package contains a dll with the `ChildWindow` and a helper class `ChildWindowManager` inside.

-**MahApps.Metro.SimpleChildWindow** can be installed via [NuGet](https://www.nuget.org/packages/MahApps.Metro.SimpleChildWindow).

 ## [Getting started][wiki]